 I took over a photography business started by my brother who decided to return to university to pursue a career in architecture.
 Consequently, I already had a small client base to begin with.
 Getting new clients required a lot of phone calls, interviews and sending out promotional pieces to prospective clients.

 Is it necessary to go to school to learn photography to become a pro

 Having a good business sense, understanding cash flow, and keeping expenses in line with revenue is essential for running any business.
 These points were often neglected when I went to school, although they’ve since been adopted into the curriculum today.
-It’s also very important to be personable, and maintain a sense of professionalism in all you do.
-Keeping appointments, deadlines, and corresponding promptly when clients contact you should not be overlooked either.
-Integrity and character builds trust and faith with your clients.
+It’s also very important to be personable and maintain a sense of professionalism in all you do.
+Keeping appointments, and deadlines, and corresponding promptly when clients contact you should not be overlooked either.
+Integrity and character build trust and faith with your clients.